Sonia-96/MyStudyNotes/Network & Security/Network.md

 - Throughput: the amount of data (bits/s) that can be transmitted etween hosts
 - bottleneck node: the minimum throughput device on a path

-for example, if i send data from my laptop through my wifi to google server, the bottleneck node is highly propably my own wifi.The internet backbone usually has a big capacity so is rarely a bottleneck.
+A bottleneck node is usually the access network.
+For example, if I send data from my laptop through my wifi to Google server, the bottleneck node is highly propably my own wifi.
+The internet backbone usually has a big capacity so is rarely a bottleneck.

-a bottleneck node is usually the access network.

 # 3 Application Layer

-homework: write a DNS server

 Q: TCP - stream?